8. Hong Kong Disneyland

 What’s next?
 After being confirmed, then delayed, then canceled, then re-imagined, then delayed, an Avengers E-Ticket was re-confirmed at the 2024 D23 Expo.
 Named Avengers: Infinity Defense, the ride won’t be the hyper-technical thrill ride Disney described in 2017.
 Instead, it’ll be a family-friendly dark ride that – oddly enough – is set to the use Disney’s reverse-engineered version of the “SCOOP” ride system made famous on the Modern Marvel: The Amazing Adventures of Spider-Man back in 1999.
 Onboard, riders will race into the multiverse to stop a variant of Thanos from destroying the campus forever.

 At the same conference, we learned that it won’t be alone.
-Avengers Campus will also gain a ride that will use KUKA Robo-Arms to latch onto guest pods, swinging them around to create an interestingly technological flat ride that works “in-universe” as an experimental hero-training trial that uses assembly line arms – perhaps leftover from the land’s former use as a Stark Motors engineering facility.
-It’s an interesting concept that’ll be as much fun to watch as it is to ride… and maybe, fulfills a contract Disney had with KUKA given that the arms were allegedly meant to play a role in the original “U-Ticket” level ride.
+Avengers Campus will also gain a ride that will use KUKA Robo-Arms to latch onto guest pods, swinging them around to create an interestingly technological flat ride that works “in-universe” as an experimental hero-training trial that repurposes assembly line robotic arms – perhaps “leftover” from the land’s former use as a Stark Motors engineering facility.
+It’s an interesting concept that’ll be as much fun to watch as it is to ride… and maybe, fulfills a contract Disney had with KUKA given that the arms were allegedly meant to play a role in the original “U-Ticket” level ride that fell off the table post-COVID.

 And that’s not all.
 Also made official at the 2024 D23 Expo: California Adventure will gain a portal to the distant alien moon of Pandora, constructing a new land themed to 20th Century Fox’s Avatar film series.
 Set in an ancestral cove and tied to the second film in the franchise, the West Coast version of Pandora will be anchored by a boat ride.